paulosimao/netcluster/README.md

 Same as above, but command  at the end is: `node bin\win_uninstall_svc.js`

-##### Please note you will need packages node-windows and winreg as pre-req.
-I have not added this to package.json because this is specific to windows and tipically these packages are global.

 #### TODO:

  - A lot of testing is required at the moment.
 Pleas provide feedback, and if possible register bugs into GITHUB (https://github.com/paulosimao/netcluster)